 There are some myths out there though, or perhaps just terminology problems.

 First, RAM stands for Random Access Memory.
 Any location of the RAM can be read or written equally fast, there is no USE for it to be contiguous with virtual memory, nor does any head seek need to be done (because it's not an HDD).
 There is no pre-fetching like on HDDs, it just doesn't work like that.
 If you mapped it into an English alphabet, pages A and Z could be read or written as fast as pages A and B.

-Defragmentation of RAM is a myth.
+Defragmentation of RAM is a myth - or, more specifically, any performance concerns from fragmentation of RAM is a myth.
 The only time it ever mattered if RAM was contiguous was back before we had virtual memory.
 Back then, you wanted it contiguous to make optimal use of your RAM.
 Since it wasn't 'mapped' into an abstracted layer called virtual memory, applications had to find a 'hole' big enough for them to fit in.
 Those were the old days though.

 There is a such thing as heap fragmentation, but that is an issue for software developers.
 This is where virtual memory is allocated so much and in such obtuse sizes that all that mapping around induces a lot of overhead.

 If you are out of virtual memory address space on say a 32-bit process, there is nothing an external utility can do.
 The pointers to the allocated virtual memory are all stored internally in the application, and no third party tool has any way to reallocate or redirect them.
 So, if you have a 32-bit game that needs more memory, no external utility can help.